Flashrex/RageAdminTools/readme.md

 ## Description

-RageAdminTools adds various usefull Tools like a freecam to your rage multiplayer server.
+RageAdminTools adds various useful Tools like a freecam to your rage multiplayer server.

 ## Features